BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

 = 1.3 16 July 2017 =
+* New Professional Version available now with great new Features

+* Added support for BuddyPress Registration page overwrite with the settings form BuddyForms
+* Created tow new form elements xProfile Field and xProfile Group.
+Its now possible to add xprofile field as normal form elements.
+* Created a new form elements Member Types to select the member types you want to make available in the Registration
+* Add a new template to overwrite the BuddyPress default registration form
+* Make sure registration options are used from BuddyForms general settings
+* Added new option for Activity Support
+* Added freemius free pro code

 = 1.2.4 07.06.2017 =
 * Added a new filter into the core buddyforms_loop_template_name to register new loop templates.